 • GPS navigation and maps (digital)

-The natural features of the valley, together with the cultural identity of the community that has lived there for centuries, make Val d’Orcia a unique area and for that reason, it’s been designated a World Heritage site by UNESCO.
-The municipalities of Val d’Orcia are Castiglione d’Orcia, Montalcino, Pienza, Radicofani and San Quirico d’Orcia.
+The natural features of the valley, coupled with the cultural identity of the community that has lived there for centuries, make Val d’Orcia a unique area, earning it the designation of a World Heritage site by UNESCO.
+The municipalities of Val d’Orcia include Castiglione d’Orcia, Montalcino, Pienza, Radicofani, and San Quirico d’Orcia.